Permian–Triassic extinction event: Terrestrial plants

 The proto-recovery of terrestrial floras took place from a few tens of thousands of years after the end-Permian extinction to around 350,000 years after it, with the exact timeline varying by region.
 Furthermore, severe extinction pulses continued to occur after the Permian-Triassic boundary, causing additional floral turnovers.
-Gymnosperms recovered within a few thousand years after the Permian-Triassic boundary, but around 500,000 years after it, the Dominant gymnosperm genera were replaced by lycophytes – extant lycophytes are recolonizers of disturbed areas – during an extinction pulse at the Griesbachian-Dienerian boundary.
+Gymnosperms recovered within a few thousand years after the Permian-Triassic boundary, but around 500,000 years after it, the dominant gymnosperm genera were replaced by lycophytes – extant lycophytes are recolonizers of disturbed areas – during an extinction pulse at the Griesbachian-Dienerian boundary.
 The particular post-extinction dominance of lycophytes, which were well adapted for coastal environments, can be explained in part by global marine transgressions during the Early Triassic.
 The worldwide recovery of gymnosperm forests took approximately 4–5 million years.
 However, this trend of prolonged lycophyte dominance during the Early Triassic was not universal, as evidenced by the much more rapid recovery of gymnosperms in certain regions, and floral recovery likely did not follow a congruent, globally universal trend but instead varied by region according to local environmental conditions.

 In East Greenland, lycophytes replaced gymnosperms as the dominant plants.
-Later, other groups of gymnosperms again become dominant but again suffered major die-offs.
-These cyclical flora shifts occurred a few times over the course of the extinction period and afterward.
-These fluctuations of the dominant flora between woody and herbaceous taxa indicate chronic environmental stress resulting in a loss of most large woodland plant species.
-The successions and extinctions of plant communities do not coincide with the shift in values but occurred many years after.
+Later, other groups of gymnosperms again became dominant but again suffered major die-offs.
+These cyclical shifts in flora occurred a few times during the extinction period and afterward.
+These fluctuations in the dominant flora between woody and herbaceous taxa indicate chronic environmental stress, resulting in the loss of most large woodland plant species.
+The successions and extinctions of plant communities do not coincide with the shift in values; they occurred many years later.

 In what is now the Barents Sea of the coast of Norway, the post-extinction flora is dominated by pteridophytes and lycopods, which were suited for primary succession and recolonization of devastated areas, although gymnosperms made a rapid recovery, with the lycopod dominated flora not persisting across most of the Early Triassic as postulated in other regions.

-In Europe and North China, the interval of recovery was dominated by the lycopsid Pleuromeia, an opportunistic pioneer plant that filled ecological vacancies until other plants were able to expand out of refugia and recolonize the land.
+In Europe and North China, the recovery interval was dominated by the lycopsid Pleuromeia, an opportunistic pioneer plant that filled ecological vacancies until other plants were able to expand from refugia and recolonize the land.
 Conifers became common by the early Anisian, while pteridosperms and cycadophytes only fully recovered by the late Anisian.